Blibbo/Studio/Languages/SHELL/batch/batch.md

 	- `{batch}dir /s /b filename.ext` ^search-file
 		- looks for any file called `filename.ext` that's a descendant of your current directory
 		- if you go to the root of your system, it's basically what [[Everything.exe]] does
+- `{batch}ren <file or dir path> newname`
+	- Rename file or directory.
+	- The second argument is just a name, not an entire path.
 - `{batch}find`
 	- filters output
 	- `{batch}dir | find ".txt"`